-The Technical and Standards sub-committee consists of Mark Toye (Chair), Ross Cameron, Neil Coulter, Daniel Griffith, Mark Goring, Kenny Paxton, Gordon Ross, Ben Swallow, Angus Wheeler, Chris White and Callum Whitelaw
+The Technical and Standards sub-committee consists of Mark Toye (Chair), Joel Stevens, Neil Coulter, Daniel Griffith, Kenny Paxton, Gordon Ross, Geoff Ellison, Ben Swallow, Angus Wheeler, Chris White, Callum Whitelaw and Nicholas Bool.

 By Standards (with a capital “S”) we refer to International (ISO), European (EN) and British Standards (BS).
 It must be understood that Standards are designed for voluntary use and do not impose any regulations.
 However, laws and regulations may refer to certain Standards and make compliance with them compulsory.
 Certainly, non-compliance with Standards is a major issue when legal procedures take place, and observance and compliance with Standards is essential.